A man at the helm of the Cummins Engine Company helped to transform Columbus, Indiana, into an architectural showplace.

 For more outdoor enjoyment, 20 miles of “People Trails” attract pedestrians and those on people-powered vehicles such as roller skates, wheelchairs, bicycles, and skateboards.
 Dogs are also welcome.
 The trails wend through neighborhoods and farmland and alongside rivers and creeks.

 The Commons, a community building near First Christian Church, is a wonderful gathering place for families.
 Children are enchanted by the indoor playgrounds.
 The 35-foot-high Luckey Climber invites them and their accompanying adults to vie for the ceiling by stepping on what look like flying carpets.
 The Climber is the centerpiece for many delightful and vividly colored shapes.
-Special areas designed for toddlers, preschoolers, and elementary-aged children are well-received by the kiddies.
+Also, special areas designed for toddlers, preschoolers, and elementary-aged children are well-received by the kiddies.
 Evening events on the terrace or in the band shell are listed on the calendar at www.thecommonscolumbus.com.

 One food spot that most visitors put on their lists is Zaharakos Ice Cream Parlor and Museum, across from The Commons.
 It was built by three Greek brothers in 1900 and has been the dessert destination in town ever since.
 In 2007 Tony Moravec purchased the shop and refurbished it to its original splendor.
 In addition to scrumptious goodies, the parlor is a museum of early-1900s dining décor, with its tin ceiling and glass showcases.

 Your cold treat is presented on a marble countertop that was used at the 1904 World’s Fair in St. Louis, Missouri.
 Music is supplied by the Welte orchestrion, a 185-pipe organ imported from Germany in 1908.
 On the way out, stop in the shop to peruse vintage-style souvenirs.